 Have you ever experienced weaker WiFi signals in certain parts of your home or office?
 If yes, you’ve come into contact with a “dead zone”, which most often occur because of walls, doors, or structures blocking the WiFi signal.
-Many consumers opt for solutions such as WiFi repeaters – which pick up and retransmit WiFi signals to extend their range – but that may or may not help the situation much, depending on their placement (largely limited by where wall sockets are available).
+Many consumers opt for solutions such as WiFi repeaters – which pick up and retransmit WiFi signals to extend their range – but that may not help the situation much, depending on their placement which is also largely limited by the locations of the available wall sockets.

 Contrary to the complicated nature of its name, the setup of the router is meant to be simple and easy enough to follow for the average person.
 Setup starts with the installation of their dedicated app or a browser, and from there you can connect the main router to your modem and start the setup process.